mctainsh/Esp32/MarcoKeyboard/README.md

 This project turns an ESP32-S2 Mini microcontroller connected to a 4x3 Matrix Keypad into a fully functioning USB keyboard emulator.
 It allows the user to press key combinations (e.g., `*1`) on the keypad, which the ESP32 processes and sends predefined key sequences to a connected computer via USB.

+I have included an STL for a very snug 3D printed housing

 ## Table of Contents

 - [Project Overview](#project-overview)
 - [Hardware](#hardware)
   - [Components](#components)
   - [Wiring Diagram](#wiring-diagram)
 - [Software](#software)
   - [Features](#features)